ALex83-r0ck/ALex83-r0ck/README.md

 ## Short english version

-Hi, I’m Alexander – a self-driven software developer from Germany, specializing in apps, web, and KI integration.
-With a background in Python since 2008, I’ve built practical projects in Python, Kotlin and modern tools like Ollama for local LLMs.
-My repos are hands-on experiments to solve real problems and grow my skills.
+Hi, I’m Alex – a self-driven software developer from Germany, specializing in apps, web, and AI integration.

+With a background in Python since 2008 and an intensive IT retraining (2023–2025) – including remote practical experience in a system house – I’ve built hands-on projects using Kotlin, PHP, and modern tools like Ollama for local LLMs.

+I actively use AI-assisted development tools such as GitHub Copilot, Grok (xAI), Claude, and ChatGPT for code generation, refactoring, debugging, idea finding, and deep dives – keeping my workflow efficient and up-to-date.

 Open for junior roles (remote/EU).
 Feel free to reach out or explore my work!